Welcome to Cheshire Lasers Blog.

 Antioxidants control / prevent free-radicals.
 Free-radicals are the main reason for skin damage created by sun exposure, smoking, alcohol and other environmental factors.
 You can prevent free radical damage by consuming more antioxidants in your diet, usually found in fruits or vegetables deep in colour.
 Applying an antioxidant serum can also make a big difference.

-Antioxidant products contain vitamin C, vitamin E and the new kid on the block Nicotinamide (vitamin B3) which is now considered to be one of the most potent antioxidants, possibly more effective than vitamin C.
+Antioxidant products contain vitamin C, vitamin E and Nicotinamide (vitamin B3) which is now considered to be one of the most potent antioxidants, possibly more effective than vitamin C.

 Peptides are short chains of amino acids, the building blocks of proteins.
 Amino acids are small allowing them to penetrate the outer layer of our skin and send signals to our cells to stimulate them to function.